-Exhibition will be open to the public Wednesday November 9th to Sunday November 13th from 10 am to 8 pm
+Exhibition was opened to the public Wednesday November 9th to Sunday November 13th from 10 am to 8 pm

 Gallery COLLECTIONAL is Dubai’s first permanent collectible design gallery and a global online design platform.
 The gallery explores the discourse between function and beauty by blurring the boundaries between art and design.